-There are two types of software that are absolutely critical for the Amazon marketplace in particular: one to help manage your on-platform advertising efforts, and one to keep track of ALL of the financial aspects of the business since Amazon's fees and methods of accounting can be very confusing to navigate.
-Since advertising is one of the biggest levers that businesses have to boost exposure and accelerate sales velocity, ensuring ads are a contributing part of the business instead of a cost center is key and good software will help.
+There are two types of software that are absolutely critical for the Amazon marketplace in particular: one to help manage your on-platform advertising efforts, and one to keep track of ALL the financial aspects of the business since Amazon's fees and methods of accounting can be very confusing to navigate.
+Since advertising is one of the biggest levers that businesses have to boost exposure and accelerate sales velocity, ensuring ads are a contributing to your business instead of coting your money is key and good software will help.
 We recommend Prestozon which we also use at the agency level.

 Amazon recently added a type of advertisement called Sponsored Brands Video that for the first time takes video advertising mainstream on the platform, allowing businesses to feature 15-40 second long clips that can appear on both desktop and mobile devices.
 This has proved to be a great avenue for not only visibility and but also driving conversions.
 Our clients who had existing video creative ready to go from day 1 or were able to quickly put something together (it does not need to be Hollywood quality!) were able to take advantage of lower Cost-Per-Clicks before competitors even knew what hit them.

 Alignment with shopper desires and ensuring that what they get is what they expect when they click through.
 Aligning your message with the keywords and shopper persona is what will make your copy resonate with the right audience.
 In a ecommerce context this should lead to sales or at least metrics that indicate that person is moving through the consideration phase.
 It's also worth noting: ad copy does not have to be grammatically correct.
 For a good example of this see any recent Apple ad campaigns : )